natnaeleyuel/RentHabesha-Traditional-Clothing-Renting-Mobile-App/README.md

 ## Project Overview
-RentEase Ethiopia is a mobile application designed to simplify the process of renting traditional Ethiopian clothing.
+RentHabesha is a mobile application designed to simplify the process of renting traditional Ethiopian clothing.
 The app serves as a platform where clothing owners or boutiques can list their traditional outfits for rent, and renters can easily browse, search, and book outfits for special occasions.
-The goal of RentEase Ethiopia is to create a seamless, transparent, and efficient experience for both clothing owners and renters, while promoting and preserving Ethiopian cultural heritage.
+The goal of RentHabesha is to create a seamless, transparent, and efficient experience for both clothing owners and renters, while promoting and preserving Ethiopian cultural heritage.

 ## Key Features

 ## i.
 Clothing Listings (CRUD):

-**Create**: Clothing owners or boutiques can add new clothing listings with details such as photos, type of outfit (e.g., Habesha Kemis, Netela), size, price, and location.<br/>
+**Create**: Clothing owners or boutiques can add new clothing listings with details such as photos, type of outfit, size, price, and location.<br/>

-**Read**: Renters can view all available clothing listings and filter them based on their preferences (e.g., type, size, price range).<br/>
+**Read**: Renters can view all available clothing listings and filter them based on their preferences.<br/>

 **Update**: Clothing owners or boutiques can edit or update their clothing listings at any time.<br/>